Snodland: History

 "Snoddingland" is first mentioned in a charter of 838 in which King Egbert of Wessex gave "four ploughlands in the place called Snoddingland and Holanbeorge" (Holborough) to Beornmod, the Bishop of Rochester.
 Since -ingland names are mostly derived from personal names, the name appears to refer to 'cultivated land connected with Snodd' or Snodda.
-The Domesday Book refers to it as "Esnoiland".
+The Domesday Book of 1086 refers to it as "Esnoiland".

 The first Roman advance in the conquest of Britain may have crossed the River Medway near Snodland, although there are other possible locations.
 The supposed crossing place is marked by a memorial on the opposite side of the river from Snodland, close to Burham.
 Near this spot, a ferry later carried pilgrims bound for Canterbury along the Pilgrims' Way.

 Bishop Gundulph, at the end of the 11th century, built a palace at Halling, which was used by his successors until the 16th century.

 Lime working had been carried out at Snodland for centuries, but expanded dramatically in the 19th century, as building boomed.
 The firm of Poynder and Medlicott began quarrying on the Snodland-Halling border in the early 19th century and the company was taken over by William Lee in 1846.
 Others followed and the last one was built in 1923 by W. L. H. Roberts at Holborough.
 Lime for building Waterloo and other London bridges came from the area.

 The paper-making industry came to Snodland around 1740, when the May family built a mill which the Hook family took over in 1854.
 New manufacturing techniques and the coming of the railway in the 1850s improved paper production from five to 70 tons a week.
 Snodland's population doubled between 1840 and 1857.
 After the Medway Valley railway was opened on 18 June 1856, the village trebled in size between 1861 and 1881.
 As a result, the parish boundary was re-aligned in 1898 and again in 1988, both changes absorbing areas of Birling parish, known locally as "Lower Birling".

 Snodland is now under a 10-year development plan by Tonbridge and Malling Borough Council to redevelop and expand the Holborough part of Snodland.
 In 2005, Berkeley Homes began the construction of around 1,200 houses on the former Holborough Quarry.

 Government

 Fifteen members sit on Snodland Town Council.
 Snodland East ward elects two councillors and Snodland West three councillors on Tonbridge and Malling Borough Council.
 In the 2011 election, the West ward elected three Conservative councillors, and East ward elected one Conservative and one Labour.
-Sarah Hohler is the town's member on Kent County Council, and the town is part of the Chatham and Aylesford constituency, represented at Westminster by Conservative Tracey Crouch.
+Dodger Sian is the town's member on Kent County Council, and the town is part of the Chatham and Aylesford constituency, represented at Westminster since 2024 by Tris Osborne of the Labour Party.